Managing the snowy

 Managing environmental flows

-The NSW Office of Water is also responsible for the regulation of all water release arrangements from the Snowy Scheme, including for the Snowy River.
+The NSW Government is responsible for the regulation of all water release arrangements from the Snowy Scheme, including for the Snowy River.
 An overview report, Returning environmental flows to the Snowy River (PDF 1.9 MB), provides information on water recovery, management and delivery of the increased flows.

 Snowy River releases

-The NSW Office of Water has prepared a response to the Snowy Scientific Committee's report:
+The NSW Government has prepared a response to the Snowy Scientific Committee's report:

 Upper Murrumbidgee River releases

-The NSW Office of Water has undertaken a comprehensive review of this report and produced a Response to the Snowy Scientific Committee report on 'The adequacy of environmental releases to the upper Murrumbidgee River' (PDF 736 KB).
+The NSW Government has undertaken a comprehensive review of this report and produced a Response to the Snowy Scientific Committee report on 'The adequacy of environmental releases to the upper Murrumbidgee River' (PDF 736 KB).